Mijick/AES-GCM-HKDF/README.md

 <!--Description-->
 # ☀️ What Is AES-GCM-HKDF?
-**AES-GCM-HKDF** is a high-performance Swift library for secure AES-GCM encryption and HKDF key derivation.
-Designed for end-to-end encryption, key exchange, and data security, it ensures confidentiality and integrity using modern cryptographic standards.
+**AES-GCM-HKDF** is a high-performance Swift library that simplifies AES-GCM encryption and HKDF key derivation.
+It is designed for end-to-end encryption, secure key exchange, and data protection, ensuring confidentiality and integrity using modern cryptographic standards.

 <!--Why description-->
 # ✅ Why AES-GCM-HKDF?